Ultimate Forza Horizon 5 Drift Tune Guide

 Braking

-In Forza Horizon 5, you will be using the e-brake the most to start drifts, while your drift car’s normal brakes are used more for slowing your pace down mid-drift rather than to start or initiate a drift.
+In Forza Horizon 5, especially when you’re getting started, you’ll typically use the e-brake to initiate your drifts, while your drift car’s normal brakes are used more to slow your pace down mid-drift rather than start.

-This is especially important for tandem drifts as you must be able to keep a consistent distance away from your drift partner while navigating the corners.
+This is especially important for tandem drifts, as you want to maintain a consistent distance from your drift partner (or rival!) while navigating the corners.
+Quick taps of the e-brake (combined with careful feathering of the front brakes) allow you to practice precise proximity.

-Without a properly set up brake balance and braking force, your drift car will want to straighten up when braking rather than slow down mid-corner – disastrous when your goal is to keep your drifts going for as long as possible
+Without a properly set-up brake balance and braking force, your drift car will often want to straighten up when braking rather than slow down mid-corner, which isn’t ideal when your goal is to keep your drifts going for as long as possible!

 Brake Setup